roddhjav/apparmor.d/docs/development/guidelines.md

 `Sort`

-:   In a rule block, the rule shall be alphabetically sorted.
+:   In a rule block, the rules must be alphabetically sorted.

 `Sub profile`